Michael Bennet: Early life and education

 Bennet was born in New Delhi, India.
 His mother is Susanne Christine Bennet (née Klejman), a retired elementary school librarian and Jewish Holocaust survivor who was born in 1938 in Warsaw, Poland, and immigrated to the United States with her family in 1950.
 Her parents survived imprisonment in the Warsaw Ghetto.
-His father is Douglas J. Bennet, who was born in New Jersey, and served as an aide to Chester Bowles, then the U.S. ambassador to India.
+His father was Douglas J. Bennet, who was born in New Jersey, and served as an aide to Chester Bowles, then the U.S. ambassador to India.
 Douglas Bennet ran the United States Agency for International Development under President Jimmy Carter, served as president and the CEO of National Public Radio (1983–93), and as Assistant Secretary of State for International Organization Affairs in the Clinton administration (1993–95).
 His grandfather Douglas Bennet was an economic adviser in Franklin D. Roosevelt's administration.

 Bennet grew up in Washington, D.C.; his father served as an aide to Vice President Hubert Humphrey, among other politicians.
 He was held back in second grade because of his dyslexia.
 He enrolled at St. Albans School, an elite all-boys preparatory school, and served as a page on Capitol Hill.

 In 1987, Bennet earned his Bachelor of Arts in history from Wesleyan University, the alma mater of his father and grandfather.
 At Wesleyan he was a member of Beta Theta Pi.
 In 1993, Bennet earned his Juris Doctor from Yale Law School, where he was the editor-in-chief of the Yale Law Journal.